Peer-reviewing of the Proceedings

 We ask all editors and associated referees to evaluate each manuscript in view of technical and contribution both according to the following minimum criteria.

 1. Technical Review

-The manuscript should include the major elements of an article such that; Title, Abstract, Keywords, Introduction, Methodology, Results, Discussion, Conclusion, References, etc. The following consideration may be useful for volume editors and referees-
+The manuscript should include the major elements of an article such as; Title, Abstract, Keywords, Introduction, Methodology, Results, Discussion, Conclusion, References, etc. The following consideration may be useful for volume editors and referees-

-- The Title should be adequate and unique to describes the article such that reading it alone would convey nature and content.
+- The Title should be adequate and unique to describe the article such that reading it alone would convey the nature and content.

-- Author’s name, affiliation and email ids are properly written, and the corresponding author has clearly been indicated by putting * mark.
+- The author’s name, affiliation, and email ids are properly written, and the corresponding author has clearly been indicated by putting * mark.
 Author’s title (Dr. Prof. …), academic degree (Ph.D., M.D., student…) and designation (Professor, Engineer, Specialist…..) shall be omitted.

 - The article uses correct and simple English; conveying the science and intent/meaning or purpose.